-Accompanied by a film crew, Escudie and Longchamp arrived in Indonesia in February with the government’s permission to make a documentary that would involve filming in West Papua.
-However, shortly after arriving, the authorites accused them of displaying a “lack of coordination with related institutions” – with the result that they were deported and, for the time being, are banned from returning to Indonesia.
+Accompanied by a film crew, Longchamp and his colleague arrived in Indonesia in February with the government’s permission to make a documentary that would involve filming in West Papua.
+However, shortly after arriving, the authorities accused them of displaying a “lack of coordination with related institutions” – with the result that they were deported and, for the time being, are banned from returning to Indonesia.

 During his campaign for election as president in July 2014, Widodo said he would allow journalists to visit West Papua freely, thereby raising hopes that media freedom would revive in the region.

 In January 2016, RSF condemned the Indonesian government’s refusal to let French journalist Cyril Payen visit Indonesia after France 24 broadcast the documentary he had just made about West Papua, entitled “Forgotten war of the Papuas.”

 A Bangkok-based reporter specializing in Southeast Asia, Payen had nonetheless obtained all the necessary authorizations before visiting West Papua in mid-2015.
 The broadcasting of the documentary also resulted in the French ambassador being summoned to the Indonesian foreign ministry.

 It was under Indonesia’s immigration laws, which RSF has repeatedly condemned, that two British journalists, Rebecca Prosser and Neil Bonner, were sentenced to two and a half months in prison on 3 November 2015 for violating the terms of their visas.
 They had already spent more than 150 days in police custody when they were finally sentenced.

 Two French journalists, Thomas Dandois and Valentine Bourrat, were arrested while preparing a report in West Papua in August 2014.
 After being held for more than two months, they were sentenced on 24 October 2014 to two and a half months in prison for violating the immigration laws.